-In addition to this direct community engagement, staff also developed mailings, bus shelter advertisements and online tools to engage with a range of stakeholders in both English and Spanish.
-Online interactive feedback maps provided stakeholders opportunities to comment on a range of topics, including features enjoyed by the community, areas that required improvement, suggestions for needed elements and the preliminary plan recommendations.
-Similarly, an online questionnaire, released in English and Spanish, provided an opportunity for community members to identify elements in the community to preserve, enhance or transform.
 As the Veirs Mill Corridor Master Plan affects several neighborhoods connected by a fourmile road, staff also utilized additional resources to evaluate existing conditions and develop suggestions for the future of the plan area.
 Early in the planning process, the Planning Department convened an Urban Land Institute mini-Technical Assistance Panel (ULI mTAP) to evaluate the plan area and provide guidance on how the introduction of bus rapid transit will affect the local business market and development in the future.
 The mTAP led to a series of recommendations, included in Appendix A, to improve safety, security and accessibility; strengthen community cohesiveness; and leverage development opportunities.

 The staff team also organized a two-day internal workshop for the Planning Department to learn about the Veirs Mill Corridor Master Plan, assist in data collection through field visits and develop ideas for the team's consideration.

 The feedback received through the community meetings, neighborhood events, online engagement, ULI mTAP and Planning Department workshop, helped staff to understand the existing challenges and concerns, as well as the priorities of the residents and community members.
-The feedback became the foundation of the plan vision and recommendations.
-Figure 3: A Future Vision for Veirs Mill Road
+The feedback became the foundation of the plan vision and recommendations, summarized in Figure 3 as well as Tables 1 and 2.